 - Approach: Is the proposal well thought out?
 Is the project feasible?

-- The IRIS Registry Analytics Committee will review applications and notify the selected award recipients during fall 2021.
+- The IRIS Registry Analytics Committee will review applications and notify the selected award recipients during the fall.

 For questions or more information about this study, please contact us at email@example.com or call 415.561.8592.